Categorical generic fiber: Specialization of derived equivalence

 where $D^b_Z (X) \subset D^b(X)$ is the full $S$-linear triangulated subcategory with cohomology supported on $X_Z$.
 Since $D^b_Z (X)$ is contained in $\Ker(\bar{\iota}^*_\xi)$, the commutative diagram \pref{eq:VQ1} extends to

 On the other hand, the inclusion $D^b_Z (X) \subset \Ker(\bar{\iota}^*_\xi)$ induces a commutative diagram

-where $Q_R \colon D^b(X_R) \to D^b(X_\xi) \simeq D^b(X_R) / D^b_0(X_R)$ is the quotient functor.
+where $Q_R \colon D^b(X_U) = D^b(X_R) \to D^b(X_\xi) \simeq D^b(X_R) / D^b_0(X_R)$ is the quotient functor.
 Note that shrinking $U$ if necessary, we may assume that $\pi_R$ is smooth in order to apply Corollary \pref{cor:CGF}.
-Indeed, by \cite[Theorem I5.3]{Har} the singular locus of $X_R$ is a proper closed subset, whose image under the flat proper morphism $\pi_R$ is proper closed subset of $\Spec R$.
+Indeed, by \cite[Theorem I5.3]{Har} the singular locus of $X_R$ is a proper closed subset, whose image under $\pi_R$ is a proper closed subset of $\Spec R$.
+Note that by assumption there is at least one closed point of $\Spec R$ which is not contained in the image of the singular locus.
 Changing the base to its complement, we may assume that $X_R$ is nonsingular.
 Then one can apply \cite[Corollary III10.7]{Har} to find an open subset of $\Spec R$ over which the restriction of $\pi$ becomes smooth.
 Since $D^b_0(X_R)$ is contained in $\Ker([Q])$, the commutative diagram \pref{eq:VQ2} extends to

 with unique $[[Q]]$.
 Thus we obtain a commutative diagram

 By universality of Verdier quotient, the composition $[[Q]] \circ [\bar{\iota}^*_\xi]$ is natural isomorphic to the identity functor.
 Hence $[\bar{\iota}^*_\xi]$ is an equivalence. \end{proof}